davidpdrsn/axum-live-view/README.md

             <div>
                 // Elements with the `axm-click` attribute will send a message
                 // on the corresponding pubsub topic which will call a callback,
-                // update the liveview state, and call `render` again.
+                // update the live view state, and call `render` again.
                 <button axm-click={ Msg::Increment }>"+"</button>
                 <button axm-click={ Msg::Decrement }>"-"</button>
             </div>